This is your go-to guide for how to make the perfect pin for Pinterest that WILL get repinned!

 - Warm colors tend to perform better on Pinterest (which makes sense from what we learned above; Red/Yellow = Active, Energy, Friendly…)

-- Never use photos of faces on your pin; these do not perform well on Pinterest.
+- Avoid using photos of faces on your pin; these do not perform well on Pinterest.

 - Enticing people to save or click your pin is all about selling them the inspiration that they can make your recipe.
 Use call to action phrasing or other keywords to emphasize the uniqueness of your recipe (easy, 30min, vegan, gluten free, no bake etc.)